Universal Ahlfors--David regularity of Steiner trees: Introduction

 \begin{problem}[Finite planar Steiner problem] For a given finite set of points $\mathcal A = \{ a_1, \dots, a_n \} \subset \mathbb{R}^2$, find a connected set $\St$ of minimum length that contains $\mathcal A$. \end{problem}

 It is known that the set $\St$ exists (but is not always unique) and is a union of a finite set of segments.
 Thus, $\St$ can be identified with an embedded graph whose vertex set contains $\mathcal A$ and whose edges are straight line segments.
 This graph $G$ is connected and contains no cycles, which is why the set $\St$ is a tree, explaining its name.
 It is known that the vertices of $G$ cannot have degree greater than 3.
 Furthermore, only vertices corresponding to some $a_i$ can have degree 1 or 2; the remaining vertices have degree 3 and are called branching points (note that a point from $\mathcal A$ can also have degree 3).
 The number of branching points does not exceed $n-2$.
 The pairwise angles between edges meeting at any vertex are at least $2\pi/3$.
 Thus, three edges meet at a branching point with pairwise angles of $2\pi/3$.
 In any ambient dimension $d$, the three edges adjacent to a branching point lie in a two-dimensional plane.
-Branching points not in $\mathcal{A}$ are called Steiner points.
+Branching points outside $\mathcal{A}$ are called Steiner points.
 If all vertices $a_i$ have degree 1, then the number of Steiner points is $n-2$ (and the converse also holds), and $\St$ is called a full Steiner tree for $\mathcal A$.
 The proof of these properties of Steiner trees and other information about them can be found in the book~\cite{hwang1992steiner} and in the work~\cite{gilbert1968steiner}.

-We call a local Steiner tree for a finite set $\mathcal A$ a connected, compact, acyclic set $S$ containing $\mathcal A$, such that for every point $x \in S$, there exists a neighborhood $U \ni x$ such that $S \cap U$ coincides with a Steiner tree connecting the points $(S \cap \partial U) \cup (\mathcal A\cap U)$.
-A local Steiner tree possesses the following properties of a Steiner tree: it consists of a finite set of segments, and the angles between the segments meeting at any point of $S$ are at least $2\pi/3$.
-We will use the fact that a connected closed subset of a local Steiner tree is also a local Steiner tree.
+We call a locally minimal tree for a finite set $\mathcal A$ a connected, compact, acyclic set $S$ containing $\mathcal A$, such that for every point $x \in S$, there exists a neighborhood $U \ni x$ such that $S \cap U$ coincides with a Steiner tree connecting the points $(S \cap \partial U) \cup (\mathcal A\cap U)$.
+A locally minimal tree possesses the following properties of a Steiner tree: it consists of a finite set of segments, and the angles between the segments meeting at any point of $S$ are at least $2\pi/3$.